-Goal 1: To improve our academic excellence, reputation, and impact.
-Goal 2: To promote an environment of agility, flexibility, and responsiveness
+- Goal 1: To improve our academic excellence, reputation, and impact. - Goal 2: To promote an environment of agility, flexibility, and responsiveness based on trust and accountability.

-- Goal 2: To promote an environment of agility, flexibility, and responsiveness based on trust and accountability. - Goal 3: To advance a transformational institutional culture that demonstrates the values of the UFS. - Goal 4: To promote stewardship and prioritisation of institutional resources for strategic intentž
+Goal 3: To advance a transformational institutional culture that demonstrates the values of the UFS.

+Goal 4: To promote stewardship and prioritisation of institutional resources for strategic intent.